iCloud: Lock and track your device using Lost Mode

 You can display a custom message on the screen.
 For example, you may want to indicate that the device is lost or how to contact you.

-Your device doesn’t display alerts or play a sound when you receive messages, or notifications, or if any alarms go off.
-Your device can still receive phone calls.
+Your device doesn’t display alerts or play a sound when you receive messages or notifications or if any alarms go off.
+You still receive phone calls and FaceTime calls.

 Any credit or debit cards set up for Apple Pay on your device are suspended for your device, even if it’s offline.
 Apple Pay is also disabled for your device.
 You can resume using suspended cards on your device after you unlock it and sign in to iCloud.
 For more information, see the Apple Support articles Use Wallet on your iPhone or iPod touch and Use Touch ID on MacBook Pro.

 Lost Mode requires an iOS device that meets minimum system requirements.
 You can lock a Mac or iOS 5 device, but you can’t track it.
-If you lock a Mac, you can’t locate it if it’s not near a previously used Wi-Fi network, and you can’t erase it remotely.
+If you lock a Mac, you can’t locate it if it’s not near a previously used Wi-Fi network, and you can’t remotely change the passcode, unlock it, or erase it.
 With Apple Watch, you must have watchOS 3 installed to use Lost Mode.

 Turn on Lost Mode or lock a device